exercism/julia/concepts/vector-operations/about.md

  1.2
 ```

-Successful, but quite tedious and memory-hungry as the arrays get longer.
+Successful, but quite tedious and memory-hungry as the vectors get longer.

 Depending on how far you have reached in the syllabus, you can probably think of other approaches: